THHamiltonSmith/thhamiltonsmith/README.md

 > "I want to put a ding in the universe." - Steve Jobs

 I started my own tech company called Sky Enterprises.
-I plan to make all kinds of technology, especially smart tech such as a virtual assistant, smart mirror and other software such as an operating system, project planner and more, If you want to take a look at my projects in detail, visit my <a href="https://www.skyenterprisesau.com">company's website.</a>
+I plan to make all kinds of technology, especially smart tech such as a virtual assistant, smart mirror as well as other software like an operating system, project planner and more.
+If you want to take a look at my projects in detail, visit my <a href="https://www.skyenterprisesau.com">company's website.</a>

 ### What I'm working on